The following article is based on Chapter 1 from our forthcoming book

-The Real Truth about Headaches and Migraine
+The Real Truth about Migraine

 Much is being presented here and worth re-reading as it poses Questions that may not yet have been considered.

 Migraine is an extremely common disorder, characterised by the recurrence of painful and non-painful episodic phenomena and a variety of neurological manifestations.

 It is thus a chronic illness (migraine seen as a “disease”) interspersed with acute signs and symptoms (migraine is seen as an “attack”).
 The mechanisms underlying migraine appear to be increasingly complicated, and the term complex disease is used to define the nature of the illness and to describe the whole breadth of the clinical and subclinical aspects that it encompasses.
 (1)

 Migraine is not simply a bad Headache.
 A migraine is an intense headache that may be accompanied by other symptoms such as nausea (feeling sick), vomiting (being sick), visual problems and an increased sensitivity to light or sound.

 - Migraines commonly last between 4 hours and 3 days

 - Some experience migraines several times a week

 Headaches on 15 days or more each month and 8 of these headaches are migraines, this is known as Chronic Migraine.

 Although migraines are not life threatening and do not shorten people’s life expectancies, they can significantly damage the quality of people’s lives.